AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

    Expected:
     - No foodplace will be updated.
     - Error details shown in the status message: `Note given either exceeds 100 characters OR contained non-ASCII-printable characters...`

-1. Invalid Test case - Assigning an **unsigned non-integer rating** to a valid foodplace:<br>
-   Command: `rate 1 1.1`<br>
-   Expected:
-    - No foodplace will be rated.
-    - Error details shown in the status message: `Invalid command format! rate: Edits the rating ...`

 ### Rating a foodplace